Pat Zachry: Coaching career

 Unable to sign with another team, Zachry retired and went into coaching, working in the Dodgers organization for the Vero Beach Dodgers and the San Antonio Missions.
 In 1989, he played in the Senior Professional Baseball Association.
 He was profiled in a book by Peter Golenbock about the league.

 Later life and death

-On November 21, 2016, Zachry was injured, and his wife killed, in a car crash on Interstate 35 in Texas.
+On November 21, 2016, Zachry was injured and his wife, Sharron, was killed in a car crash on Interstate 35 in Texas.

 Zachry's teammate, Johnny Bench, reported that Zachry died on April 4, 2024.
 He was 71.
-According to the Mets, Zachry died at his son Josh's home in Austin, Texas, following a lengthy illness.
+According to the Mets, Zachry died at his son's home in Austin, Texas, following a lengthy illness.